vinaydhawan29/TFL.Automation.UI/README.md

 ## Overview
 This framework is designed to automate testing of a TFL website - journey planning.
-It uses SpecFlow for Behavior-Driven Development (BDD) and Selenium WebDriver for browser automation.
+It uses SpecFlow for Behavior-Driven Development (BDD) and Selenium WebDriver for browser automation with Xunit test framework selected

 ## Table of Contents
 1. [Prerequisites](#prerequisites)